'Expensive failure': NZ's cost per prisoner hits $150,000 a year

 Newstalk ZB can reveal each person behind bars costs roughly $150,000 a year – that's up $30,000 on the 2018/19 financial year.

-The figures have prompted the Green Party to call prisons "an expensive failure," while National says the Government was good at dishing out money with no expectation of results.
+The figures have prompted the Green Party to call prisons "an expensive failure", while National says the Government was good at dishing out money with no expectation of results.

-The Corrections Minister maintains "it's simple maths, [and] as the number of prisoners decreases, the amount of money per prisoner therefore increases on average."
+Corrections Minister Kelvin Davis maintains "it's simple maths, [and] as the number of prisoners decreases, the amount of money per prisoner therefore increases on average".

-But the Corrections Association is questioning the taxpayers' value for money, and accusing Kelvin Davis of playing politics over prisoner numbers.
+But the Corrections Association is questioning the taxpayers' value for money and accusing Davis of playing politics over prisoner numbers.

 Over that same period, the average cost per prisoner has gone up from about $120,000 to $151,000, according to the National Party's calculations based on Corrections' annual reports.

-Data released to Newstalk ZB by Corrections confirms the total cost of the country's prisons rose $140 million dollars since 2018/19, from $1.1 billion to $1.3b.
+Data released to Newstalk ZB by Corrections confirms the total cost of the country's prisons rose $140 million since 2018/19, from $1.1 billion to $1.3b.

 Corrections deputy national commissioner Leigh Marsh has defended the increase, saying the overall cost of running a prison has not dropped.